 We will normally only share personal information with adult volunteers holding appropriate appointments within the line management structure of The Scout Association for the 3rd Banstead as well as with The Scout Association Headquarters as data controllers in common.

 We will however share your personal information with others outside of 3rd Banstead where we need meet a legal obligation.
 This may include The Scout Association and its insurance subsidiary (Unity Insurance Services), local authority services and law enforcement.
-This includes sharing contact details with government COVID-19 test and trace, where a youth members or adult has attended a meeting where someone has subsequently been tested and confirmed to have COVID-19.
 We will only share your personal information to the extent needed for those purposes.

 We will only share your data with third parties outside of the organisation where there is a legitimate reason to do so, or you request us to do so.